jacob-abe/goodnight_ai_api/README.md

 * If the image is ready, store image url in the db story, set state as ready
 * If it is not, do nothing

+### Cleanup cloud function (To keep document sizes down)
+* Delete any stories from over 7 days old for every user

 ### Story fetch flow:
 * From app, query the API every 10 secs, if the cached story ID is a success, get back a boolean with .
 * If it is, fetch the story